 The look on their face resembles an elegant mixture of confusion, unpreparedness, and embarrassment.

 Then, I become more adamant and I tell them: Don’t ask me “what should I do with my life.”
 Just pick your battles and pick them wisely.

 The French philosopher Alain Badiou introduced, back in 1988 in his Magnus opus “Being and Event,” the philosophical notion of the term event.

 According to Badiou, an event is an unpredictable break in our everyday worlds that opens new possibilities.

-What an event does is that it serves as a rapture in being through which the individual finds realization and reconciliation with truth.
-In order, however, for this rapture to manifest itself and have an impact on the constitution of the individual, being there is not enough.
+What an event does is that it serves as a rupture in being through which the individual finds realization and reconciliation with truth.
+In order, however, for this rupture to manifest itself and have an impact on the constitution of the individual, being there is not enough.
 The individual needs to achieve oneness with the event itself.